ROC5COR/kiss_file_splitter/README.md

-# kiss_file_splitter
+# Keep It Stupid and Simple File Splitter!
-SimpleFileSplitter, because GitHub and others have file upload size limits
+Very simple Pythonic way of splitting files into parts because GitHub and others have file upload size limits